MSc Educational ResearchFind a programme

 The aim of the MSc in Educational Research is to provide the methodological, analytical and practical expertise required to become a competent educational researcher.
 This is an Economic and Social Research Council-recognised programme, and one of the research training pathways that make up the South West Doctoral Training Partnership.

-This MSc will appeal to applicants who are interested in developing a career in educational research, as well as professionals working in education institutions or organisations that require research knowledge and skills.
-You will work towards a master's qualification, through six taught units (120 credit points) and a dissertation (60 credit points), to cover the required preparatory training for a PhD application.
-It also provides research training for PhD candidates, who are required to take four core units (80 credit points).
+This MSc will appeal to those who are interested in developing a career in educational research, as well as professionals working in education institutions or organisations that require research knowledge and skills.

 - UK/EU: full-time